Yan-devops-junior/ys-clinic-system/README.md

 ## Project Status

-This repository contains a work-in-progress company profile website for Base Battery.
+This repository contains a work-in-progress clinic information system based on laravel.
 The project is actively being developed and refined.

 **Important Notice:** As this project is in development phase, the codebase and features are subject to regular changes and improvements.
 Please check back regularly for updates.